 How it works

-But we often hear people say “I have a race of dwarves in my story; I want their language to sound something like German, but I can’t figure out how to do it!”
+We often hear people say ‟I have a race of dwarves/orcs/elves in my story; I want their language to sound something like German/Latin/Mongolian, but I can’t figure out how to do it!
 Here is a quick hack!

 1. Click the Phonology settings